4Players/odin-unity-demo/README.md

 we use this information to correctly play black the proximity chat audio at a player's location - specifically using the `Odin3dAudioVoiceUser`, which automatically creates a `PlaybackComponent` for each remote user.

-The demo project uses Photon as a multiplayer framework, so we add the `PhotonToOdinAdapter` to our player.
-The script uses `PhotonView.ViewID` as a unique user id and `PhotonView.IsMine` to determine whether the adapter represents a local or a remote player.
-To switch out Photon for another multiplayer framework, simply provide your own implementation of `AOdinMultiplayerAdapter`.
+The demo project utilizes Photon as a multiplayer framework, so we add the `PhotonToOdinAdapter` to our player.
+The adapter uses `PhotonView.ViewID` as a unique user id and `PhotonView.IsMine` to determine whether the adapter represents a local or a remote player.
+To switch out Photon for another multiplayer framework, simply provide your own class extending `AOdinMultiplayerAdapter`.

 ### Playback Settings - Distance and Radio Effects

-ODIN relies Unity's `Audio Source` Components to play Media Streams.
+ODIN relies on Unity's `AudioSource` Components to play Media Streams.
 We can therefore just use the built in functionality of Audio Sources to adjust the distance at which players can hear each other.
-For any `AOdinUser` implementation we use (i.e. `OdinDefaultUser` for Radio transmissions and `Odin3dAudioVoiceUser` for Proximity Voice Chat) we can reference a Prefab that will be spawned for each
+For any `AOdinUser` implementation (i.e. `OdinDefaultUser` for Radio transmissions and `Odin3dAudioVoiceUser` for Proximity Voice Chat) we can reference a prefab that will be spawned for each
 Media Stream.
-These Prefabs not only have a `PlaybackComponent` on them, but also contain an `Audio Source`.
-So, to change the Playback Behaviour of Media Streams in-game, we have to change the `Audio Source` Settings on the Prefab.
-The Tech Demo uses the Prefabs `OdinRadioAudioSource` and `OdinVoiceAudioSource` in the `ODIN-Sample > Prefabs` folder.
+These Prefabs not only have a `PlaybackComponent` on them, but also contain an `AudioSource`.
+So, to change the Playback Behaviour of Media Streams in-game, we have to change the `AudioSource` Settings on the prefab.
+The Tech Demo uses the prefabs `OdinRadioAudioSource` and `OdinVoiceAudioSource` in the `ODIN-Sample > Prefabs` folder.

 The `OdinRadioAudioSource` prefab simply has a full 2D `Spatial Blend` setting and the `Bypass Reverb Zone` enabled.
 The latter lets us avoid Unity's Reverb Zones, e.g. Echo effects in large rooms.
 The most interesting setting can be found in the `Output` option - here we reference an Audio Mixer Group Controller.
-The Radio Group Controller defines the list of effects that the incoming Radio Room Media Streams go through, before being output to the User.
-Using these effects creates the Radio's crackling effect, giving Players a more immersive Experience.
+The Radio Group Controller defines the list of effects that the incoming Radio room Media Streams go through, before being output to the User.
+The combination of these effects creates the Radio's crackling effect, giving Players a more immersive experience.

 ![The Radio Mixer Settings](Documentation/ODIN-TechDemo-RadioEffects.png)

-The `OdinVoiceAudioSource` prefab on the other hand has a full 3D `Spatial Blend` setting and does not bypass reverb zones, as we want the `Audio Source` here to simulate a human voice in the real world.
-The prefab uses the 3D Sound Settings of the `Audio Source` Component to further specify this effect - the `Min Distance` value defines the distance at which the voice will be heared at full volume and the `Max Distance` defines the distance at which we won't hear the voice anymore.
+The `OdinVoiceAudioSource` prefab on the other hand has a full 3D `Spatial Blend` setting and does not bypass reverb zones - we want this `AudioSource` to simulate a human voice in the real world, which is naturally affected by the environment.
+The prefab uses the 3D Sound Settings of the `AudioSource` component to further specify this effect - the `Min Distance` value defines the distance at which the voice will be heared at full volume and the `Max Distance` defines the distance at which we won't hear the voice anymore.
-Additionally we can see the `Volume Rolloff` set to `Logarithmic Rolloff` - this best approximates a real world setting, but can easily be customized by choosing a linear or custom rolloff.
+Additionally we can see the `Volume Rolloff` set to `Logarithmic Rolloff` - this best approximates a real world setting.
+If required, the rolloff can easily be customized by choosing a linear or custom setting.

 ![The Voice Audio 3D Sound Settings](Documentation/ODIN-TechDemo-ProximitySettings.png)

- These three settings basically define the fading-behaviour of a player's voice in the distance - at least when there aren't any objects between the audio source and listener.
-Occlusion effects are not part of Unity's Audio System - but we've included our own, custom solution for this in the Tech Demo, which is explained in depth in the [Audio Occlusion paragraph](#audio-occlusion).
+ These three options majorly define the fading behaviour of a player's voice in the distance - at least when there aren't any objects between the audio source and listener.
+Occlusion effects are not part of Unity's Audio System, but we've included our own, custom solution for this in the Tech Demo, which is explained in-depth in the [Audio Occlusion paragraph](#audio-occlusion).

 ### Proximity Chat - Room Optimization

-Another feature of ODIN is, that the ODIN servers can automatically disconnect the transmission of incoming Media Streams based on the distance between the local player and other players in the ODIN room.
-This allows us to optimize the bandwidth required for each player to stay in a room, avoiding unnecessary downstreams for Voice Chat that can't be heard by the player due to distance anyway!
+Another feature of ODIN is, that the ODIN servers can automatically stop the transmission of Media Streams based on the spatial distance between the local player and other players in the ODIN room.
+This allows us to optimize the bandwidth required for each player, avoiding unnecessary downstreams for voice transmissions that can't be heard by the player due to distance anyway!
 Of course, we only want to use this for proximity-based ODIN rooms, not for global rooms like the Radio Chat.

-To enable this feature, we use the functions
+To enable this feature, we use the methods

 ```c#
 room.SetPositionScale(scale);